stepzen-dev/stepzen-react-tutorial/README.md

 touch .env
 ```

-This also deployed our API to `https://username.stepzen.net/stepzen-react-tutorial/users/__graphql`.
+`stepzen start` also deployed our API to `https://username.stepzen.net/stepzen-react/users/__graphql`.
 Fill in your username and set the URL to the `REACT_APP_STEPZEN_ENDPOINT` environment variable.
 Include your StepZen API key for the `REACT_APP_STEPZEN_API_KEY` environment variable.

 ```
 REACT_APP_STEPZEN_API_KEY=YOUR_KEY_HERE